-Purpose Provide policy input to the Collaborative Aggregation Partnership (DOC, NET, UN).
-Sponsor Scope/ Boundaries This work group would act as a policy input group and communication link between the users of the network and the operational entities who lease and purchase services for the network.
-The NPWG would be able to discuss and make recommendations on such issues as long-term management of the network, funding strategies, network services and pricing, resolution of technical problems, quality assurance, and security needs.
-Desired a.
-Conduct informative and working sessions to determine the needs, issues, Goals and and constraints regarding the growth and management of a statewide Outcomes network; b.
-Conduct an annual meeting of all network participants to discuss network performance, growth projections, emerging technologies, vendor service, and pricing; c.
+Purpose Develop recommendations on policy issues pertaining to the management and operation of shared networks, including policy input to the Collaborative Aggregation Partnership Sponsor Steve Schafer, Chief Information Officer Scope/ Boundaries This work group would make recommendations on such issues as long-term management of a shared network, including funding strategies, network services and pricing, resolution of technical problems, quality assurance, and security needs.
+Desired Goals and Outcomes a.
+Conduct informative and working sessions to determine the needs, issues, and constraints regarding the growth and management of a statewide network; b.
+Research the advantages and disadvantages of different long-term management models and make a detailed recommendation to the NITC; c.
 Explore alternative funding strategies to enhance the network's ability to deliver services; d.
-Research the advantages and disadvantages of different long-term management models and make a detailed recommendation to the NITC.
-Authority This work group will act in accordance with the recommendations adopted by the NITC on September 16, 2002 in the Nebraska Network Study.
+Provide advice on policy issues to the Collaborative Aggregation Partnership as they aggregate bandwidth and develop a shared network; e.
+Conduct an annual meeting of all network participants to discuss network performance, growth projections, emerging technologies, vendor service, Authority and pricing.
+This work group will act in accordance with the recommendations adopted by the NITC on September 16, 2002 in the Nebraska Network Study.
 Representatives serve on behalf of their network constituents and provide policy input to the Collaborative Aggregation Partnership in order to serve the telecommunications needs of Nebraska network participants.
-Membership Annual Meeting Membership may include major network stakeholders from any of the following subsectors: (State Government) Major state agencies (Education) Community colleges, state colleges, public universities, independent colleges/universities, K-12 districts, ESUs, distance learning consortia, Department of Education (Community) Telehealth, public libraries, informal education entities NITC Council representatives and other members as determined by the sponsor Regular Meeting (monthly or quarterly) Membership should include one representative from each of the following subsectors: (State Government) Major state agencies (Education) Community colleges, state colleges, public universities, independent colleges/universities, K-12 districts, ESUs, distance learning consortia, Department of Education (Community) Telehealth, public libraries, informal education entities NITC Council representatives and other members as determined by the sponsor Reporting The sponsor of the work group will report to the NITC Councils as needed.
+Membership Membership should include representatives from each of the following subsectors: (State Government) Major state agencies (Education) Community colleges, state colleges, public universities, independent colleges/universities, K-12 districts, ESUs, distance learning consortia, Department of Education (Community) Telehealth, public libraries, informal education entities NITC Council representatives and other members as determined by the sponsor Reporting The sponsor of the work group will report to the NITC Councils as needed.
 Timeframe This work group will function until this charter is repealed.
+The work group will develop recommendations on long-term management models by June 30, 2003.